Purdue-CS193/homework-0-sharvali-ladekar/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# <Sharvali Ladekar>'s First CS193 Homework

+- The flexibility of the course schedule
+- Accessibility to resources
+- Having a cooperative instructor

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for